robustini/AceRadio/README.md

 ### What the launcher configures

-AceRadio does not hide all runtime choices inside the web UI.
+AceRadio does not expose every runtime choice in the web UI.
 Some important decisions are made before the browser opens, directly in the launcher.

 The launchers set or expose values such as: